deuscode/PowerShell-Docs/developer/format/list-view-labels.md

 ---
 # List View (Labels)

 This example shows how to implement a list view that displays a custom label for each row of the list.
-This list view displays the properties of the [System.Serviceprocess.Servicecontroller?Displayproperty=Fullname](/dotnet/api/System.ServiceProcess.ServiceController) object that is returned by the [Get-Service](/powershell/module/microsoft.powershell.management/get-service) cmdlet.
-For more information about the components of a list view, see [Creating a List View](./creating-a-list-view.md).
-This example shows how to implement a list view that displays a custom label for each row of the list.
 This list view displays the properties of the [System.Serviceprocess.Servicecontroller?Displayproperty=Fullname](/dotnet/api/System.ServiceProcess.ServiceController) object that is returned by the [Get-Service](/powershell/module/Microsoft.PowerShell.Management/Get-Service) cmdlet.
 For more information about the components of a list view, see [Creating a List View](./creating-a-list-view.md).

 ### To load this formatting file